Elevator accident prompts review of Turkish work safety rules

 The Turkish Assembly for Workers’ Health and Work Security said 272 people had died in workplace accidents so far this year and that at least 1,235 died in 2013, with the construction sector responsible for most of the deaths.

-Arinc said investigations into Saturday’s accident had been launched and that labor laws would be reviewed.
+Arinc said investigations into Saturday’s accident had been launched and that labour laws would be reviewed.
 The two ILO conventions to be sent to parliament include one on the mining sector and one on construction, he said.

-Reporting by Seda Sezer; editing by Ralph Boulton; Editing by Nick Tattersall and Ralph Boulton
+(Reporting by Seda Sezer; editing by Ralph Boulton; Editing by Nick Tattersall and Ralph Boulton)